 Real-time tracking enables optimization.
 Unlike physical leaflets, every scan generates measurable data.

-Engagement bridges physical and digital worlds.
+Engagement bridges physical and digital.
 QR codes invite interaction at the precise moment when customers are most receptive.

 Scalability works across business sizes.
 The model functions identically for solo entrepreneurs and multinational corporations.